bertspaan/tutorial-historical-addresses/README.md

 WHERE type = 'st:Address'
 ```

-See [GitHub](https://github.com/nypl-spacetime/etl-building-inspector-nyc-streets) for the ETL modules source code.
+See [GitHub](https://github.com/nypl-spacetime/etl-building-inspector-nyc-streets) for the source code of the ETL module.

 See [bertspaan.nl/west-village](http://bertspaan.nl/west-village) for more details about matching addresses and streets using PostGIS.